Last Revised: May 26, 2022

-In cases where the entire lab is not already considered a Designated Area, all locations within the laboratory where toxic gases are handled must be demarcated with designated area caution tape (available from EHRS, the Cell Center, or Chemistry stockroom) and/or posted with designated area caution signs.
+In cases where the entire lab is not already considered a Designated Area, all locations within the laboratory where toxic gases are handled must be demarcated with designated area caution tape and/or posted with designated area caution signs.
+Designated area caution tape is available from EHRS, the Cell Center, the Chemistry stockroom, or can be made by writing "designated area" on label tape.
 This includes all fume hoods and bench tops where the toxic gases are handled.

 A legible manufacturer’s label including hazard information must be present on all commercial containers of hazardous compressed gases.

 Compressed gas cylinders must be labeled to indicate whether the cylinder is full or empty.

 Proper storage and transport of compressed gases must be determined by assessing all of the hazards and physical properties of the chemical.

 See Section VI: Chemical Storage and Transportation in this CHP for a complete list of requirements including segregation requirements for hazardous gases.

 General Storage and Transport guidance for compressed gases is given in SOP: Compressed Gases.
 All requirements for storage, transport, and securing of gas cylinders apply to hazardous gases.